 73) Cars that miss the feature due to a prior racing incident or mechanical difficulty on the day will receive last place points for the feature event.

 75) Points events will consist of a Heat, Semi and Feature unless otherwise stated.
+Points will be determined as follows:

 76) Starting positions for the first event of the points season and any special or invitational events will have starting positions determined by a draw.
 This draw will take place during the drivers meeting.
+During the season (after the first event) race position will be based on points in reverse order.
+Heats, Semis and Feature.
+The previous weeks winner shall start at the rear of the field for ALL races for the current week.

 77) All of the above is subject to change without notice.